gautam-404/dSct-model-grid/README.md

 df = pd.read_parquet('path/to/grid.parquet')
 ```

-Since the grid is quite large, if there is not enough memory on your machine, you can read the grid in required chunks.
+Since the grid is quite large, you might prefer reading it in chunks to avoid memory issues.
 For example, to read specific columns of the grid for the pre-main sequence phase, you can do:

 ```python
 import pandas as pd